aredridel/webring/README.md

 _nailed_.
 You know how it is.
 Just put in the URL, we'll totally add you.
 Just put that little bit of javasrcipt on your page.
 Tell us you did and voilá, you're in [like Flynn](https://www.youtube.com/watch?v=tOzTikUdvuU)

+But seriously this is a webring server.
+It runs the [Retronaut webring](https://webring.dinhe.net).
+It validates that people actually add links to the ring.
+Eventually I or someone will add a function to revalidate the ring and make sure nobody has removed the links, and set their sites aside if so.
+It's meant to stay working, it uses plain json files for its storage.
+If anything is as durable as cockroaches it's plain text files.